josephsachs/minare/README.md

 ## Concept
-Multiplayer games and collaborative simulations need consistency, determinism, and the ability to recover quickly from failures affecting the integrity of rapidly-changing state data.
+Multiplayer games and collaborative simulations need consistency, determinism, and the ability to recover quickly from failures affecting the integrity of mutable state.

 Minare explores logical frame coordination as a solution to such challenges.
 If the concept proves sound, Minare will provide a rich back-end framework for developers building multiplayer games, or any distributed application